 Van Gogh's contemporary and friend Paul Gauguin also fell under the spell of Japonisme.
 The painting below, with its swathes of bold colour and flattened perspective, marks the point at which Gauguin started to look towards Japan for influence, with the wrestling Jacob and angel figures taken from Hokusai's manga.

 He's famous for his representations of dancers and the moving form: but Degas, along with his friend James Tissot, were also among the earliest collectors of Japanese art in France.
 As put by writer Colta Feller Ives:

 Degas had set the scene for making works inspired by Japanese art: and Toulouse-Lautrec, in turn, was inspired by Degas.
-Perhaps thanks to his role in Baz Luhrmann’s Moulin Rouge, Toulouse-Lautrec is a well-known figure from the Belle Époque, and he too created paintings depicting ‘modern’ subjects, like music halls, bars and brothels: his artworks are a catalogue of decadent, absinthe-soaked Montmartre party life.
+Toulouse-Lautrec is a well-known figure from the Belle Époque, featuring in films such as Baz Luhrmann's Moulin Rouge, and he too created paintings depicting modern subjects, like music halls, bars and brothels: his artworks are a catalogue of decadent, absinthe-soaked Montmartre party life.

-It’s worth noting that Japonisme, while at its peak in France, was not unique to the Impressionists.
+It's worth noting that Japonisme, while at its peak in France, was not unique to the Impressionists.
 Artists across the West felt the influence of art from Japan, and the Japanese aesthetic and way of thinking crept into the work of artists in London and New York.
-It also went beyond painting, with the creation of imitation gardens, textiles and furniture: Monet modeled parts of his Giverny garden, including the famous bridge over the lily pond, on the gardens of the Japanese.
+It also went beyond painting, with the creation of imitation gardens, textiles and furniture: Monet modelled parts of his Giverny garden, including the famous bridge over the lily pond, on Japanese gardens.